Fermat-ORG/fermat-framework/README-INSTALLATION.md

 genymotion="genymotion-2.5.2_x64.bin" #Genymotion for 64 Bits OS
 #If you want to use the default Android Studio emulator, please, leave the previous lines commented.
 ```
-* To execute the script, go to your  _$HOME_ folder in your shell console and execute it, as it is shown in the following example:
+* Then, to execute the script, go to your  _$HOME_ folder in your shell console and execute it, as it is shown in the following example:
 ```shell
 cd $HOME
 ./FermatDeveloperInstaller.sh